cacophony-wj/LeS/README.md

 ## Where the hell do I go after Chloe tells me about the secret passage?

 Go back out the way you came and to the cave where Ralof and Hadvar are.
 Everything breaks if you go through _Cursed Loot's_ shortcut and the _Unofficial Patch_ makes sure to tell you about it, so I have removed that option.
 Go all the way back in the cave until you get to the room with the spiders, kill them (or let Chloe do it, she's a beast) and saerch the Imperials in there for a _Torn Note_.
 Read the note.

+## None of the "payment" animations take place in the Shopping Quest!
+I'm stuck in a loop!

+This quest, in which you pick up supplies for buyers in order to be freed from gear, is horribly broken and has been since it was added.
+It will be disabled in a future update, but for now, either never select this dialog option or disable the entire quest chain yourself in _Cursed Loot_'s "Miscellaneous" menu.